rklymentiev/py-for-neuro/slides/chapter3_01_numpy.md

 <span>Photo by <a href="https://unsplash.com/@natcon773?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Natasha Connell</a> on <a href="https://unsplash.com/s/photos/brain?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

-Notes: The best way to visualize the multidimensional array is through image.
-We don\'t care at the moment how we imported image in Python.
-The most important is that now image is a 3-D array `array` with the shape `(3024, 4032, 3)`, meaning that now we have original image had 3024 pixel height, 4032 pixels width and 3 layers (red, green and blue).
-The array is filled with values in a range [0, 255] that correspond to pixel intensity of each layer.
-In the next slide you will see how slicing affects the image.
+Notes: The best way to visualize the multidimensional array is through an image.
+We don\'t care at the moment how we imported this image in Python.
+The most important is that now the image is a 3-D array `array` with the shape `(3024, 4032, 3)`, meaning that the original image had 3024 pixel height, 4032 pixels width and 3 layers (red, green and blue).
+The array is filled with values in a range [0, 255] that correspond to a pixel intensity of each layer.
+You will see how slicing affects the image in the next slide.

 ---